beefchimi/earwurm/docs/examples.md

 ## Summary

-Hopefully this document has provided enough examples to help you identify the capabilities of `earwurm`.
+Hopefully this document has provided enough examples to help you identify the capabilities of `Earwurm`.
 If you are anxious to start experimenting, please check out the included demo app within this repo!

+If you end up experimenting with `Earwurm` and have a `CodeSandbox` to share, feel free to [open an issue](https://github.com/beefchimi/earwurm/issues) and post the link so other consumers can learn from it.